luc-chevaux/sliding-youtube-gallery/readme.txt

 * Video count setting bug, was fixed.

 == Upgrade Notice ==

+= 1.4.3 =
+- Mobile browser supported (tested with android)
+- A fews modification to enforce the plugin structure and license policies
+- Resolves minor bugfix
+- Enforce themes compatibility

 = 1.4.2 =
 - Fixed fancybox version when registering the script (in some themes that redistribute fancybox this may be an issue)